6.5 Promoting Independence Without Sacrificing Safety

 Key Takeaways

-• Promoting independence means allowing the resident to do safe parts of care, make choices, use adaptive equipment, and build confidence.
+• Promoting independence means letting the resident perform the safe parts of care, make choices, use adaptive equipment, and build confidence -- using the least assistance that keeps them safe.

-• Safety limits come from the care plan, current condition, resident rights, equipment needs, and the aide's duty to report risk.
+• Safety limits come from the care plan, the resident's current condition, resident rights, equipment needs, and the aide's duty to report risk.

 Independence Is Part of Safety

-Promoting independence is a required part of nurse aide practice.
+Promoting independence is a required part of nurse aide practice and a federal resident right under the OBRA nursing-home reform law.
 It means helping the resident use remaining abilities instead of taking over every task.
-Independence may look small: choosing shoes, washing the face, pushing up from the chair, holding the walker, combing one side of the hair, locking wheelchair brakes with a cue, or performing part of a range of motion routine.
-These small actions maintain strength, coordination, memory, dignity, and confidence.
+Independence may look small: choosing shoes, washing the face, pushing up from the chair, holding the walker, combing one side of the hair, locking wheelchair brakes with a cue, or performing part of a ROM routine.
+These small actions maintain strength, coordination, memory, dignity, and confidence, and they slow the decline that comes from doing everything for a resident.

-Independence does not mean leaving the resident alone with a task that the care plan says requires help.
-Safety and independence must work together.
-A resident may have the right to choose clothing, but still need help transferring to the closet.
-A resident may want to walk to the bathroom, but the care plan may require a gait belt and staff assist.
-The nurse aide respects choices while using the care plan and reporting concerns.
+Independence does not mean leaving the resident alone with a task the care plan says requires help.
+Safety and independence work together.
+A resident may have the right to choose clothing but still need help transferring to the closet.
+A resident may want to walk to the bathroom, but the plan may require a gait belt and staff assist.
+The aide respects choices while following the care plan and reporting concerns.

 Least-Helpful Assistance Ladder